KamranAzeem/docker-to-kubernetes/Minikube-on-Fedora.md

 ```

 ### Minikube Addons:
-By deafult, Minikube brings several addons with it in the deafult installation, but only few are enabled.
+By default, Minikube brings several addons with it in the default installation, but only few are enabled.
 Depending on your needs you can enable different addons.

 ```
 [kamran@kworkhorse ~]$ minikube addons list